cooperalanmyers/GVSU-CIS350-Automotive/docs/software_requirements_specification_final.md

 # Overview
-- Here are the various funcitonal and requirements that the project seeks to accomplish.
-Whether relative to a subsystem having to do with tilt functionality, overall output functionality, or overall input functionality, requirements are laid out here for success measuring.
-Major points of highlight are being able to clearly understand what needs to be tilted, outputs as a result, and other functionality.
-One note of importance though is that this only has to do with what the software should do.
-Any hardware issues or needs are not part of this.
+- Here are the various funcitonal and non-functional requirements that our project accomplished.
+They are relative to a subsystem having to do with tilt functionality, overall output functionality, or overall input functionality.
+Requirements are laid out here for success measuring now that we are completed.
+Our major points of highlight are being clearly understanding the tilt mathematics, outputting to a display, and other functionality such as our button input.

 # Functional Requirements
 1. Overall System/Interface
 	1. Tilt-compensated compass shall record session data to an SD card or text file